Lightning vs Rangers Prediction — AI Finds CAN'T MISS NHL Lines & Props (Apr 07)

 Tampa Bay vs. New York Odds

-Remi is pouring through loads of data points on each line.
+AI algorithm Remi is pouring through mountains of data on each line.
 In fact, anytime the Tampa Bay vs New York trends are analyzed, there’s always several intriguing angles to key in on.
-Not to mention games played at extreme travel distance can often follow normal, predictable patterns.
+Not to mention games played at extreme temps almost always follow normal, predictable patterns.

 Tampa Bay vs New York Opening Odds